tonytw1/squirrel-detector/README.md

 `on_motion_detected.py`

 ## Not squirrel

-It quickly became apparent that there was more than squirriels going on in the garden.
+It quickly became apparent that there were more than squirrels in the garden.

 ![Not squirrel](images/fox.jpg)

 This is not a squirrel.

-We're going to want to categorise the objects in the motion messages to filter for squirriels.
+We'll want to categorise the objects in the motion messages so that we can filter for squirrels.

 We have a message containing a still image with a bounding box enclosing an area of motion.
-We're going to want to categorise the objects to filter for squirriels.

 We want to phrase this and maybe crop to the bounding box.
 We can then send the image to an object detection API.

-The results from the classification can be republished into another MQTT topic.

 ## Object detection APIs